AmpScm/SharpSvn/trunk/imports/README.txt

   -D:platform=win32 (Default)

-1) To build the dependencies
-	Go to sharpsvn/imports
+1) To build all the dependencies (including Subversion) as used by SharpSvn Go to sharpsvn/imports
 	Type nant build
 	After about 20 a 30 minutes you should see build succeeded (with maybe a few ignored errors)

-2) To build the windows release
+2) If (instead of building SharpSvn) you just want to build a windows release of Subversion
     Go to sharpsvn/imports/svn-dist
     Type nant

+3) Or if you want to do development on Subversion itself:
-3) To build the subversion development environment Copy the file sharpsvn/imports/dev-default.build to sharpsvn/default.build
+    Copy the file sharpsvn/imports/dev-default.build to sharpsvn/default.build
     Type nant